John Heard (actor): Home Alone and sequel

 In 1990, Heard starred as Peter McCallister in the comedy Home Alone.
-He played the part of Kevin's (played by Macaulay Caulkin) father who unwittingly leaves his son at home when making a Christmas trip to France.
+He played the part of a father who unwittingly leaves his son Kevin (played by Macaulay Culkin) at home when making a Christmas trip to France.
 Heard chose to characterize the role with a combination of concerned dramatic acting of a father missing his son along with more classical comedic tropes.
-The film was one of the biggest hits of 1990, and Heard reprised the role of McCallister in the sequel Home Alone 2: Lost in New York.
+The film was one of the biggest hits of 1990, and he reprised his role in the sequel Home Alone 2: Lost in New York.

-Television work
+Television

 Heard featured in a television production of The Scarlet Letter (1979) as Arthur Dimmesdale.
-He played real-life Ku Klux Klan leader D. C. Stephenson in the TV miniseries Cross of Fire (1989) and played the part of David Manning in the ABC miniseries adaptation of Shirley MacLaine's Out on a Limb, a memoir of her journey toward acceptance of spiritual and extraterrestrial realities.
-Heard also had roles on The Sopranos as the troubled corrupt detective Vin Makazian for which he received an Emmy nomination as outstanding guest actor; as well as Mr. Detrolio, father of Finn Detrolio, one of Meadows' boyfriends, and later on Battlestar Galactica as Commander Barry Garner.
+He played real-life Ku Klux Klan leader D. C. Stephenson in the TV miniseries Cross of Fire (1989) and the role of David Manning in the ABC miniseries adaptation of Shirley MacLaine's Out on a Limb, a memoir of her journey toward acceptance of spiritual and extraterrestrial realities.
+From 1995 to 1996, he played the role of Roy Foltrigg in the television series The Client.
+Heard also had roles on The Sopranos as the troubled corrupt detective Vin Makazian for which he received an Emmy nomination as outstanding guest actor, and later on Battlestar Galactica as Commander Barry Garner.

 He had recurring roles on CSI: Miami (as Kenwall Duquesne, father of Calleigh Duquesne) and Prison Break (as Frank Tancredi, governor of Illinois and father of Sara Tancredi).
 Among other film and television roles in the 2000s and 2010s, he played the mayor of Chicago on two episodes of the Fox series The Chicago Code.